How to broadcast YouTube from Windows to DLNA ?

 These days, thanks to advancements in storage technology, solid-state drives (SSDs) are increasingly replacing hard disk drives (HDDs) in consumer and industrial applications because of their features such as fast startup times, small random read delays, fast read-write speeds, anti-fail performance, and low power consumption(source).
 SSDs, on the other hand, have a shorter life span than HDDs.

 As a result, the user is mainly concerned about the lifespan of the SSD.
-There is an essential phrase that is extensively used in SSD to define the life time of the SSD, and that is TBW.
-Here in the article ourtechroom will explain you about What is TBW and What will happen if SSD reached the TBW limit?
+There is an essential phrase that is extensively used in SSD to define the lifetime of the SSD, and that is TBW.
+Here in the article, ourtechroom will explain to you What is TBW and What will happen if SSD reached the TBW limit?

 This specifies how many writes you can execute on your disk smoothly, and after that amount, the manufacturer does not guarantee the output.
 At this time, it is recommended that you replace the drive because the data on it is no longer as safe as it previously was.
 When the drive reaches that point, it's probable that you'll need to replace it.
 But note that this is a very high value and most of the users do not reach that value.

 This is a metric that is allocated to storage devices to indicate the amount of storage space the drive can hold before the memory cells within it begin to degrade and the risk of data loss or perhaps the entire drive failing increases after that threshold is reached.

 You may find this information like TWD in SSD specs.

 This is something you must know.
 SSDs nowadays store data in NAND flash memory cells to store persistent data.
 By varying the electric charges of the cells, programming data is written and rewritten onto these cells.
 Only by erasing previous data, you can rewrite each cell.
 This procedure is known as the program/erase cycle or P/E cycle.